...

 He had some arthritis issues, but it was nothing compared to his age.

-Even though he started running marathons as a youngster, it was still pretty impressive for me to hear about his stunts.
+Even though he started running marathons as a youngster, hearing about his stunts was still pretty impressive.

 After the surgery, I wasn’t afraid to die, but I didn’t want to die young either.